 - You want as little disruption to your monthly budget as possible.
 A loan stretched out over the course of three years or even four years will be a lot smaller and therefore easier to manage, allowing you some part if your budget for non-essential spending like gym memberships or shopping.

 - You can predict that your financial situation will hold steady for three or four years.
 If you are very confident that your income will be guaranteed for an extended period, you might consider getting a longer term because you know you will have the means to pay for it.

-In deciding how long you should take to pay for a car title loan, you need to ask yourself the following questions:
+In deciding how long you should take to pay for an auto title loan, you need to ask yourself the following questions:

 - How long can I realistically pay for the loan without upsetting my budget?